TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 ### _Granular Access controls for EKS_

-I've pruned down the **public access CIDR** allowed to access the Kubernetes API Server.
+**I've pruned down the public access CIDR** allowed to access the Kubernetes API Server.
 Having centralized control over access and management.

 </br>

-> I'd advise to **tighten up security** to the **Corporate IP Address Range** as an ingress rule for the node group, that's something we might need for troubleshooting or administrative access
+> **I'd advise to tighten up security to the Corporate IP Address Range** as an ingress rule for the node group, that's something we might need for troubleshooting or administrative access

 </br>

-I've made sure the **IAM Policies** attached to the cluster and the node group are tied down.
-Chances of privilege escalation will be low.
+**I've made sure the IAM Policies attached to the cluster and the node group are tied down.** Chances of privilege escalation will be low.

 Plus

-We've  got **endpoint access restrictions**, and **secured SSH Access** - to the worker nodes by specifying source security group IDs and SSH keys.
+**We've  got endpoint access restrictions, and secured SSH Access** - to the worker nodes by specifying source security group IDs and SSH keys.

 </br>